Aadam; Adam - آدم

 Muslim, Shi'a, Isma'ili, Musta'alavi, Taiyebi Bohras who believe that the 28th da'i-e-mutlaq Saiyedna Shaikh Adam Safiyuddin (QR) in succession appointed his grandson Saiyedna ‘Ali Shamsuddin bin Ibraheem (QR) as the 29th da'i-e-mutlaq and his successor through the tradition of propagation of nass.

 This is a verse from the Qur'an that Muslims recite and say many times per day.
 Other than being recited daily during prayers, a Muslim reads this expression in every activity of his daily life.
-The meaning of it is: "Praise be to Allah, the Lord of the worlds."
-A Muslim invokes the praises of Allah before he does his daily work; and when he finishes, he thanks Allah for His favors.
-A Muslim is grateful to Allah for all His blessings.
+The meaning of it is: "Praise be to Allaah, the Lord of the worlds."
+A Muslim invokes the praises of Allaah before he does his daily work; and when he finishes, he thanks Allaah for His favors.
+A Muslim is grateful to Allaah for all His blessings.
 It is a statement of thanks, appreciation, and gratitude from the creature to his Creator.

 The wasi (vicegerent), cousin of Muhammad Rasulullah (SAWA) and his son-in-law by marriage to his daughter Maulatana Faatema.